StereoDiffusion: Training-Free Stereo Image Generation Using Latent Diffusion Models: Method

 \subsection{Self-Attention layers modification}

-As numerous studies have attempted to modify the attention mechanisms within Stable Diffusion to achieve the goal of modifying the original images~\cite{cao2023masactrl,hertz2022prompt,wang2023zero,parmar2023zero,wu2022tune}, we tackled this challenge by utilizing both Unidirectional and Bidirectional Self-Attention mechanisms.
-This method eliminates the need to fine-tune the model to adjust its weights.
+As numerous studies have attempted to modify the attention mechanisms within Stable Diffusion to achieve the goal of modifying the original images~\cite{cao2023masactrl,hertz2022prompt,wang2023zero,parmar2023zero,wu2022tune}, we tackle this challenge by utilizing both Unidirectional and Bidirectional Self-Attention mechanisms.
+This method eliminates the need for fine-tuning the model to adjust its weights.
+Refer to supplementary materials for detailed explanation.

-Within the Stable Diffusion model, the denoising U-Net is structured as a series of basic blocks.
-Each basic block incorporates a residual block, a self-attention module, and a cross-attention module which can be represented as~\cite{yang2022diffusion,song2020denoising,preechakul2021diffusion}.

-where $Q$ represents the query, while $K$ and $V$ represent the key and value, respectively, and $d$ is the output dimension of the key and query features.
-The values are obtained through linear projection.
-When there is an input context, it functions as cross-attention.
-In the absence of context, it operates as self-attention.
-Cross-attention is commonly employed in tasks involving text-guided image editing~\cite{hertz2022prompt,cao2023masactrl}.